fponticelli/tempots/apps/docs/pages/components.md

 const UserView = (user: Signal<User>) => html.div(user.$.name)
 ```

 Now, any time the `user` signal changes, the DOM will be updated.
-Notice that the `$` property is used to access the value of the signal.
-It is a convenient (and type-safe) way to access the value of a signal.
-The equivalent method is `at` (`user.at('name')`).
+Notice that the `$` property is used to access the value of a field wrapped in the signal.
+It is convenient and type-safe.
+The equivalent method is `user.at('name')`.

 To get the best of both worlds, you can use `Value<T>`.